REDUCIO! Generating 1K Video within 16 Seconds using Extremely Compressed Motion Latents: Experiments

 As shown in the table, \system-VAE strikes obvious advantages on overall reconstruction performance.
 Specifically, our model significantly outperforms state-of-the-art 2D VAE, \eg, SD2.1-VAE and SDXL-VAE, by more than 5 db in PSNR.
 Moreover, \system-VAE also performs better than VAEs designed for video in recent literature, \eg, OmniTokenizer and OpenSora-1.2.
 Our VAE also outperforms the concurrent work, Cosmos-VAE, which also adopts a further compressed video latent space, by 0.2 in SSIM and 5 db in PSNR with an $8\times$ higher down-sampling factor.

-We observe \system-VAE has worse rFVD than others on UCF-101.
-By careful inspection, we find the selected prior content image is blurring in many cases due to the low visual quality of UCF-101 and hence result in a lower reconstruction quality.
+We observe that \system-VAE has worse rFVD than others on UCF-101.
+By careful inspection, we find the selected prior content image is blurring in many cases due to the low visual quality of UCF-101 and hence results in a lower reconstruction quality.
 In contrast, \system-VAE places first on rFVD on pexels, which consists of videos with much improved visual quality and much higher resolution.

+\textbf{\system-DiT is a powerful image-to-video model.} As shown in \cref{tab:i2v_cmp}, \system-DiT achieves a 90-point lower FVD in the zero-shot setting on UCF-101 compared to the state-of-the-art image-to-video model, DynamiCrafter.
+Additionally, \system-DiT surpasses VideoComposer in FVD metrics on MSR-VTT but falls short of DynamiCrafter in this aspect.
+For qualitative evaluation, we conduct a user study using identical images generated by PixArt-$\alpha$-1024 as input.
+Participants evaluate 15 video groups based on three criteria: (1) visual quality, (2) motion quality, and (3) alignment of the condition image.
+Responses from 20 participants are presented in \cref{fig:user_study}.

-\textbf{\system-DiT achieves a promising balance between efficiency and performance.} As we harness an extremely compressed latent space, the training cost of our diffusion models is similar to the one of the text-to-image diffusion model.
-With a training cost of merely 3.2K A100 hours, our model achieves FVD scores of 318.50 on UCF-101 and 291.0 on MSR-VTT and the VBench score of 81.39, beating a range of previous stat-of-the-art video LDMs, as recorded in \cref{tab:dit_sota}. \cref{fig:i2v_cmp} displays the comparison between \system-DiT and the other two stat-of-the-art image-to-video models.
-While DynamicCrafter and SVD-XT both fail to generate stable frames consistent with the given content frame, \system-DiT yields high visual quality with facial details in the content frame uncorrupted.
+Notably, \system-DiT significantly outperforms in visual quality (64\%) and content alignment (57\%) by overcoming temporal flickering and preserving fine details from the condition image.
+Moreover, thanks to its strong temporal consistency, \system-DiT achieves a preference rate comparable to SVD-XT in motion quality, yet needs much fewer training hours and data. \cref{fig:i2v_cmp} displays the comparison between \system-DiT and the other two stat-of-the-art image-to-video models.
+While DynamicCrafter and SVD-XT fail to generate stable frames consistent with the given content frame, \system-DiT yields high visual quality with maintained facial details.
+Overall, \system-DiT demonstrates strong performance in image-to-video generation.

+\textbf{\system-DiT effectively balances efficiency and performance.} By integrating \system-DiT with a text-to-image LDM for condition image generation, the factorized text-to-video task can be performed efficiently.
+Consequently, our model achieves FVD scores of 318.5 on UCF-101 and 291.0 on MSR-VTT and the VBench score of 81.39, beating a range of state-of-the-art video LDMs, as recorded in \cref{tab:dit_sota}.
+More importantly, as most mainstream text-to-video models are built upon pre-trained text-to-image LDMs, we compare \system-DiT with baselines on training costs for video samples.
+Thanks to the extremely compressed latent space, we achieve competitive performance with a training cost of merely 3.2K A100 hours.